LibraryOfCongress/bagit-java/README.md

     if("sha3256".equals(bagitAlgorithmName)){
       return new MyNewSupportedAlgorithm();
     }

     return StandardSupportedAlgorithms.valueOf(bagitAlgorithmName.toUpperCase());
   }
 }
 ```

-and then add the implemented BagitAlgorithmNameToSupportedAlgorithmMapping class to your BagReader or bagVerifier object before using their methods
+and then add the implemented `BagitAlgorithmNameToSupportedAlgorithmMapping`
+class to your `BagReader` or `bagVerifier` object before using their methods.

 #### Check for potential problems

-The BagIt format is extremely flexible, and allows for many different implementations.
-While something may technically be correct there are known issues that can be avoided.
-That is why we created a Bag Linter, which checks for very well known issues that can occur.
-Here is an example where we check for all known issues:
+The BagIt format is extremely flexible and allows for some conditions which are
+technically allowed but should be avoided to minimize confusion and maximize
+portability.
+The `BagLinter` class allows you to easily check a bag for
+warnings:

 ```java
 Path rootDir = Paths.get("RootDirectoryOfExistingBag");
 BagLinter linter = new BagLinter();
 List<BagitWarning> warnings = linter.lintBag(rootDir, Collections.emptyList());
 ```

-You can also ignore any of the warnings by passing them into the list like so:
+You can provide a list of specific warnings to ignore:

 ```java
 dependencycheckth rootDir = Paths.get("RootDirectoryOfExistingBag");
 BagLinter linter = new BagLinter();